-- DO NOT stop to ask officers for help or direction when evacuating, just proceed in the direction from which officers are entering the premises.
+- Do not stop to ask officers for help or directions when evacuating; just proceed in the direction from which officers are entering the premises.

 If you receive a telephone threat:

 - Listen carefully.
-Note the time of the call, the telephone number called and the caller’s number if possible.
+Note the time of the call and the telephone number calling.

-- Write down any pertinent information such as background noises, gender of caller, and voice pitches and patterns.
+- Write down pertinent information such as background noises, gender of the caller, and voice pitches and patterns.